 There’s no question that influencer marketing has been a gold rush, both for brands and influencers.
 Go onto Instagram, Twitter, or YouTube, and you’ll quickly see a plethora of advertisements for different products and services.
 Although some are traditional “paid social” advertisements or banner ads, many more are made by ordinary people.
-Referred to as influencers, they’re part of a growing trend.
+Referred to as influencers, these people who create user-generated content are part of a growing trend.

 Who and What are Nano Influencers

 At the end of the day, nano influencers are everyday people.

 Maybe they work as a secretary during the day, but enjoy playing with makeup.
 Perhaps they are businessmen who love to drive cool cars on the weekend.
 Others might be students that can’t wait to tell you about those super comfortable lounge pants they’re wearing.
 Because they have what the influencer marketing industry generally defines as having between 1,000 and 10,000 followers, they haven’t had time to get famous the way that mega influencers have.

 When you think about it, this is quite valuable; their advice is not unlike what you’d get from your best friend.
 Even when they start getting sponsorships, a nano – influencer is not the “advertising guru” that you think of with macro influencers and beyond.

 Another way to think about nano influencers is that they’re the social butterflies.